joeltrew/BitriseAPI-Swift/README.md

 # Bitrise API for Swift
-> A framework for connecting to the Bitrise API, which allows you to access your accounts Apps, Builds, and Artifacts.
+> A framework for connecting to the [Bitrise API](http://devcenter.bitrise.io/api/v0.1/), which allows you to access your accounts Apps, Builds, and Artifacts.

-> This framework is by no means developed by or in any way associated with Bitrise
+This framework is not developed by or in any way associated with Bitrise ltd (bitrise.io)

 [![Swift Version][swift-image]][swift-url]
 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)